|Official Plant Name||Laburnum|

 When to prune, though?
 Some experts opt for late-summer when the flowering season is over and the tree is growing and full of life.
 Others propose winter when the tree is dormant and growth is at a halt.
 However, we know when not to prune Laburnum.
 Do not prune in spring or early summer as the tree will ‘bleed’ and it will be susceptible to infections.

 What you should ‘prune’ are the seed pods, and for dual reasons at that.
 To begin with, they are not exactly decorative.
 More importantly, they draw away the vigour of the tree.
-And most importantly they are the most poisonous part of the plant.

 All Laburnum varieties are very prone to pests and diseases.
 Pests include snails, aphids, mealybugs, and leaf miners – all three, Lepidoptera, Diptera, and Hymenoptera.
 Diseases include canker, twig blight, leaf spot, powdery mildew, and silver leaf.